Volkswagen Polo Mk2: Initial release

 In 1986, the Polo received numerous technical improvements; amongst many other minor updates, the engines were changed to lower maintenance hydraulic tappets, new camshafts and valve gear and an automatic choke; the 1043 cc engine replaced the 1093 cc, and in some markets the 1.3-litre engine was available with fuel injection and equipped with a catalytic converter.
 In 1984 an all-new 1.3-litre engine was introduced, which was used in various generations of Polo until 1996.
 The Polo received some changes in August 1984, including a new dashboard, a bigger fuel tank, and more standard equipment.
 The GL was discontinued with the CL essentially taking its place.
 All models now received round rather than the earlier square headlights.
 These changes helped keep the Polo remain competitive in an increasingly competitive market, which had seen the arrival of the Opel Corsa (Vauxhall Nova in the UK) during 1982, and of three more all-new competitors - the Fiat Uno, Nissan Micra and Peugeot 205 - in 1983, as well as an updated Ford Fiesta in the same year and the new Renault 5 a year later.
-By the time an all-new Fiesta was launched in early 1989, the Polo was the only popular European supermini to lack a four- or five-door version, and had also gained a new competitor, the Citroen AX, which was also available with five doors by the end of the decade.
+By the time an all-new Fiesta was launched in early 1989, the Polo was the only popular European supermini to lack a four- or five-door version, and had also gained a new competitor, the Citroën AX, which was also available with five doors by the end of the decade.

 Available with the 1093 cc engine the Coupé featured additions such as sporting seats trim, wheel arch extensions, rear spoiler, low profile tyres and a rev counter, as well as the round headlights which were later fitted across the range.
 The GL featured a 60 PS (44 kW) engine.
 In August 1982, for the 1983 model year, the first sporty Polo was introduced.
 The Polo Coupé GT received a 75 PS (55 kW) version of the 1.3-liter engine, as well as servo assisted brakes, twin headlights, a digital clock, sports seats, and a rev counter.
 The extra power (up by 25 percent) was the result of dished pistons containing the compression chambers, allowing for a flat cylinder head, providing higher and more even compression.
 While commonly referred to as a Heron head, Volkswagen called the design "HCS", for High Compression and Squish.
 The carburettor remained a twin-barrel one, and the only transmission at the time of introduction was a very long-geared four-speed manual.
 Other special models were introduced over the rest of the period of the Mark 2 production run including models such as the Twist, Parade and Country.

-The UK market only ever received the 1.0, 1.1 and 1.3 versions of the Polo, but it was still one of the most popular imported cars there, frequently managing over 30,000 sales per year and peaking as the 11th best selling car there in 1983.
+The UK market only ever received the 1.0, 1.1, and 1.3 versions of the Polo, but it was still one of the most popular imported cars there – frequently managing over 30,000 sales per year and peaking as the 11th best selling car there in 1983.